purplxholic/50.002-Computation-Structure/1D/readME.md

 All codes used will be here.

-Group 3: Zanette Cheng, Teo Si-yan, Jway Jin Jun
+Group 3 & Collaborators access: Zanette Cheng, Teo Si-yan, Jway Jin Jun